 The fellow is supported for one meeting and one course of choice during the fellowship year.
 There are three weeks of vacation.

 Our program participates in the NRMP match.
-If you are interested in applying, please complete and return the Universal Hand Surgery Fellowship Application*, along with supporting documents - personal statement, medical school transcript, residency certificates, USMLE transcripts, medical school dean's letter, along with 3-4 letters of recommendation.
+If you are interested in applying, please complete your ASSH application online.
+Include supporting documents - personal statement, curriculum vitae, USMLE score documents, Letter of Good Standing, along with 3 letters of recommendation.